Cobalt(II) carbonate: Reactions

 The resulting Co3O4 converts reversibly to CoO at high temperatures.

 Uses

 Cobalt carbonate is a precursor to cobalt carbonyl and various cobalt salts.
 It is a component of dietary supplements since cobalt is an essential element.
 It is a precursor to blue pottery glazes, famously in the case of Delftware.

 Related compounds

 At least two cobalt(II) carbonate-hydroxides are known: Co2(CO3)(OH)2 and Co6(CO3)2(OH)8·H2O.

 The moderately rare spherocobaltite is a natural form of cobalt carbonate, with good specimens coming especially from the Republic of Congo.
 "Cobaltocalcite" is a cobaltiferous calcite variety that is quite similar in habit to spherocobaltite.

+Sodium tris(carbonato)cobalt(III) is a cobalt(III) complex containing three carbonate ligands.

 Safety

 Toxicity has rarely been observed.
 Animals, including humans, require trace amounts of cobalt, a component of vitamin B12.